fairdataihub/FAIRshare/README.md

 ## Full Documentation

-See the [documentation](https://docs.fairshareapp.io/docs/intro) for our full documentation, including details about each features.
+See the [FAIRshare documentation](https://docs.fairshareapp.io/docs/intro) for details about each features.

 ## Issues and Feedback